-Feeling the belly harden is a normal sensation during pregnancy with a wide range of causes.
-Things that trigger your belly to harden depends on the trimester you are in and the other symptoms that can additionally appear.
+Feeling the belly harden is a normal sensation during pregnancy that can happen for many reasons.
+What triggers your belly to harden depends on the trimester you are in and can be identified by monitoring for other symptoms.

-The most common causes can include a simple muscle stretch (which is common at the beginning of pregnancy), labour-related contractions or a possible miscarriage.
+The most common causes can include mild muscle stretching (which is common at the beginning of pregnancy), labor-related contractions or a possible miscarriage.

 Therefore, if you feel any abnormality at any point of your pregnancy, you should inform your OBGYN.
 He or she will assess you and determine whether this is a normal finding or if you require further evaluation.

-Causes for a hard belly during pregnancy (classified by trimesters) are as follows:
+Causes for a hard belly during pregnancy (sorted by trimester) are as follows:

 The first trimester covers the first week of pregnancy up until the thirteenth week.
 Causes of belly hardening during this time include:

 With the growth of the uterus and development of the baby, the belly can start to feel firmer, even early on in pregnancy.
 Hardening is mostly due to excessive stretching of abdominal muscles.
 This generally happens around weeks 7 and 8.